Dakota County Estate Planning Attorney

 - Wills drafting

 Estate planning documents are extremely flexible and can be designed to fit your unique needs.
-Sullivan Law Office works closely with you to determine your goals and create precise instruments to carry out your intentions.
+Martha Sullivan, Attorney at Law works closely with you to determine your goals and create precise instruments to carry out your intentions.

 What Does a Will Do?